data-miner00/ng-hackernews/README.md

   <h3 align="center">The Hacker Times</h3>

   <p align="center">
-    An Angular implementation of Hackernews with [NY Times](https://www.nytimes.com/) vibes.
+    An Angular implementation of Hackernews with <a href="https://www.nytimes.com/">NY Times</a> vibe.
     <br />
     <a href="https://github.com/data-miner00/ng-hackernews"><strong>Explore the docs »</strong></a>
     <br />